 Dependent packages, wrappers, users, and citations¶

 Here we list packages that depend on or wrap FINUFFT, and papers or groups using it.
 Papers that merely cite our work are listed separately at the bottom.
-Please let us know (and use github’s dependent package link) if you are a user or package maintainer but not listed.
+Please let us know (and use github’s dependent package link) if you are a user or package maintainer but not listed, and please “star” our GitHub repo.

 Here are some packages dependent on FINUFFT (please let us know of others, and also add them to github’s Used By feature):